Balanitis is swelling of the foreskin, or head of the penis. Balanitis affects roughly 1 in 20 males.

 Topical steroids that contain hydrocortisone can also be helpful.

 If you’re trying over-the-counter treatments, do not use them longer than two weeks.
 If you are not improving, see your doctor for evaluation.
 It’s important to make sure you do not have a more serious health problem.

 Seek treatment quickly to reduce your chances of developing complications from balanitis.
 Possible complications include:

 - painful foreskin retraction

 - inadequate blood supply to the penis

-Allergic dermatitis symptoms such as extreme itching, rash, hives, and inflamed skin can lead to scarring.
+Allergic dermatitis can be a cause of balanitis that involves extreme itching, rash, hives, and inflamed skin.
+This inflammation can lead to scarring.
 Scar tissue in the penis opening can cause the opening to narrow.
 This can lead to lasting discomfort and difficulty urinating.

 - avoiding the use of perfumed or deodorizing products on your penis

 - completely drying the penis after you shower